guyfridge/Infra-Optimization/README.md

 ```
 ## Create a new user with permissions to create, list, get, update, and delete pods
 1. Go to your google cloud account
-2. navigate to you project
+2. navigate to your project
-3. Click 'IAM Admin' from main menu
+3. Click 'IAM Admin' from the main menu
 4. Click the user associated with your master VM
 5. Click 'Edit principal'
 6. Change role to 'Kubernetes Engine Admin'